Advice about boarding kennels

 You should never leave your pet in someone else's care if he is sick.
 An ill pet needs its owner!
 However, if your pet is not ill but needs medication, make sure that the medicine is clearly labeled and has the pet's name on it and clear instructions as to how often the medicine is to be given.

 If your pet is on a special diet, you can take your own food to the kennel.
 Write down instructions as to the quantity of food, and put your name on the container.
-Normally it is the same price whether one brings one's own food, or not.
+It is the same price whether one brings one's own food, or not.

-Don't send bones or chews to a kennel.
-Your pet may choke on it, or it might carry the bone outside and bury it where another dog can get it.
+Don't send bones, hooves, or chews to a kennel.
+Your pet may choke on it, or it might carry the bone outside and drop it where another dog can get it.
 It may be the other dog who chokes!
 Dogs have died from swallowing bones.
 Even an operation could not save the dog.
 One would not like to risk this happening while your pet is in someone else's care!

 Some kennels charge extra for grooming.
 If your pet needs regular brushing, you may want to send the brush you use, as there are different coat types and different brushes to suit them.